terop/env-logger/README.md

 To start the application locally run `clojure -M:dev`.

-When developing frontend chart code, install Node dependencies once and build the chart bundle:
+When developing frontend chart or auth code, install Node dependencies once and build the browser bundles:

 `npm install`

-`npm run build:chart`
+`npm run build:js`

-For active frontend development, run the chart bundler in watch mode:
+For active frontend development, run a bundler in watch mode:

 `npm run build:chart:watch`

+`npm run build:auth:watch`

 Frontend tests can be run with:

 `npm test`

+Production loads authentication scripts from `:static-asset-path`.
+After `npm run build:js`, upload only these files to that prefix:

+* `src/public/js/auth-load.js`
+* `src/public/js/auth.js` (the generated IIFE bundle)

+Do not upload `auth-logic.js` or `src/public/js/auth/` as separate scripts;
+they are bundled into `auth.js`. `chart.bundle.js` is served by the application, not from this prefix.
+If the prefix is date-versioned, point `:static-asset-path` at the new folder after the upload.

 ## Running tests